Chambeur/Chambeur.github.io/_projects/kactus_marketplace.md

       - Git
       - Github
 ---
-This application is a Ruby-on-Rails monolith with chunks of code from the initial version of the application that was built in 2015.
+The Kactus web application is a Ruby-on-Rails monolith, containing code segments from its initial version developed in 2015.
+We follow the 'boring stack' principle, relying on well-established technologies and frameworks to optimize speed to market and ensure the application's long-term maintainability.

-It leverage the "boring stack" principle by using battle-tested technologies and frameworks to optimize the time to market and the maintainability of the application.
+In the fast-paced world of marketplace startups, time-to-market is a critical factor, shaping our development cycle to expedite feature releases.
+We employ the Github Flow methodology for shipping features and bug fixes to production, often making multiple daily releases.
+Heroku Review Apps are instrumental in testing features within a production-like environment before merging them into the main branch.
+To streamline the development process further, the team relies on Github Actions, automating the CI/CD pipeline and enabling seamless deployments to production.

-Time to market is a key factor for a marketplace startup and therefore the development cycle is designed to ship features as fast as possible.
-We're using Github Flow to ship features and bug fixes to production multiple times a day, use Heroku Review Apps to test features in a production-like environment before merging them to the main branch.
-The team is using Github Actions to automate the CI/CD pipeline and deploy the application to production.
+Our choice to utilize Hotwire (Stimulus/Turbo) over other prevalent front-end frameworks like React or VueJS is driven by the need to expedite feature delivery.
+This approach eliminates the overhead of maintaining a separate front-end application, enabling us to ship features more swiftly.

-Using Hotwire (Stimulus / Turbo) instead of a front-end framework like React or VueJS allows us to ship features faster as we don't have to maintain a separate front-end application.
+Ensuring quality is a fundamental aspect of our development process, and we utilize a range of tools to guarantee the dependability of our codebase, achieving a test coverage of over 80%.
+We do not merge any pull request unless it successfully passes through our rigorous testing suite, static code analysis, and a comprehensive code review process.